Karishmasahoo99/StoryBooks/README.md

 passport-google-oauth20: for google authentication

 While using dotenv configuration , do not put .env at the end otherwise it will show error.

+In order to run the app in development/production mode ,we have to write "scripts": {
+    "start": "cross-env NODE_ENV=production node app",
+    "dev":"cross-env NODE_ENV=development nodemon app"
+}
+And for this we have to install npm install --global cross-env

+And in the command prompt we have to use npm run start or else npm run dev